Are apps in the educational category online really ‘educational’?

 App choices, in particular, can be daunting, with the sheer choice available.
 We have therefore created a checklist of four science-based principles you can use to evaluate the educational value of an app.
 So get your lab coats on and clipboards ready!

-①Active involvement: Getting a child involved in content actively promotes learning in ways that passive listening or watching do not (https://kotoboo.org/index.php/2020/06/22/a-day-in-the-life/).
+①Active involvement: Getting a child involved in content actively promotes learning in ways that passive listening or watching do not (see Is there a way to integrate some screentime into my child’s day?).
 Apps that require a child to act in a thought out way, such as fitting shapes into corresponding holes or answering questions, are considered to be active.

 ②Engagement : Focus on a task is an important starting point for learning, because it allows children to have more one-on-one time with novel content.
 Apps that promote staying on-task and present content in an uncluttered fashion will allow for more learning than those with flashy irrelevant images and loud distracting sounds.